spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-guidelines/private-api-is-extended.md

 For more information about module APIs, see [Definition of Module API](/docs/scos/dev/architecture/module-api/definition-of-module-api.html).

-## Code that causes an upgradability error: Extending a private API form class
+## Example of Example of code that causes an upgradability error: Extending a private API form class

 `CustomerAccessForm` extends `Spryker\Zed\CustomerAccessGui\Communication\Form\CustomerAccessForm` from a private API.